Battle of Kismayo (2012): Battle

-On 28 September at 2:00 am EAT, Kenyan Defence Forces and Somali government troops landed approximately six kilometres north of Kismayo, close to the main road to Mogadishu.
+On 28 September at approximately 2:00 am EAT, Kenyan Defence Forces and Somali government troops landed approximately six kilometres north of Kismayo, close to the main road to Mogadishu.
 Residents indicated that seven ships were involved in the operation.
 It was reported that KNS Nyayo, KNS Umoja, KNS Galana, KNS Shujaa and KNS Jasiri were present during the operation.

 According to AMISOM official Colonel Cyrus Oguna, the Somali National Army and Kenyan AU naval, air and ground forces launched a surprise attack on Kismayo, capturing the city with little resistance mounted by Al-Shabaab.
 The spokesman asserted that the insurgents incurred "heavy losses" during the offensive, whereas no allied soldiers were wounded or killed.
 Fighters from the Raskamboni militia also reportedly assisted the SNA and AU troops, who led the charge.
-Al-Shabaab's military operations spokesman Sheikh Abdiasis Abu Musab stated that "fierce fighting" was underway between his comrades and the Somali and AMISOM forces.
+Al-Shabaab's military operations spokesman Sheikh Abdiasis Abu Musab stated that "fierce fighting" was underway between his comrades and the Kenyan forces.
 Al-Shabaab also claimed to have destroyed two Kenyan armoured personnel carriers with an improvised explosive device (IED) and another one with a rocket-propelled grenade during the fighting, and denied that it had lost control over the city.

 Local residents indicated that the allied troops had seized the port, but the militants were still present elsewhere in the town and were quickly making their way toward the frontlines in vehicles.
-The Islamist group's propaganda radio station was also still reportedly broadcasting material and allegedly attempting to trick residents into fleeing toward the oncoming Somali government and AMISOM troops.
+Al-Shabaab's propaganda radio station was also still reportedly attempting to trick residents into fleeing toward the oncoming Somali government and AMISOM troops.

-One eyewitness additionally claimed that among the Kenyan AMISOM troops were white soldiers.
-There have been reports that the United States is supporting the AU with special forces.
-However, the US African command denied supporting the Kenyan AU contingent.
+One eyewitness additionally claimed that among the Kenyan AMISOM troops, on the land side, were white soldiers.
+"There have been numerous reports of US special forces operating against the Islamist militants in Somalia."
+However, United States Africa Command denied supporting the Kenyans.

 On 29 September, Al-Shabaab fighters officially pulled out of the town.
 Its HSM Press Office tweeted that "Last night, after more than 5 years the Islamic administration in #Kismayo closed its offices."
 This was confirmed by residents who said that no armed forces were left in the city and that looters had begun to raiding administration buildings.
 KDF spokesperson Colonel Oguna indicated that the AMISOM forces would first consolidate their position before moving into areas of the city on 5 October that were vacated by the militants.
 It is unclear what Al-Shabaab will do next.
 However, in areas where they have been pressured to give up fixed positions, they have resorted to using hit-and-run tactics.